great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 The first manual step needed is to convert the V2-style Datasource to a V3-style one.

-The v2-style datasource has:
+The V2-style Datasource has:
-  - Data-type specific datasources, like the `PandasDatasource` in our example below.
+  - Data-type specific Datasource, like the `PandasDatasource` in our example below.
-  - Data-type specific datasets, like the `PandasDataset` in our example below.
+  - Data-type specific Datasets, like the `PandasDataset` in our example below.
   - batch_kwargs_generators like the `SubdirReaderBatchKwargsGenerator` in our example below.

-The v3-style datasource has:
+The V3-style Datasource has:
-  - Datasource that is agnostic to data-type
+  - Datasource that is agnostic to datatype
   - Datatype-specific ExecutionEngine, like the `PandasExecutionEngine` in our example below.
   - Data-specific DataConnectors, like the `InferredAssetFilesystemDataConnector` in our example below.

 For reference, a [Data Connector](../../reference/datasources) facilitates access to an external data store, such as a database, filesystem, or cloud storage and the [Execution Engine](../../reference/execution_engine) is responsible for providing the computing resources that will be used to actually perform validation.
+For more information on these V3-style components with additional examples, please refer to the [Datasources Documentation](../../reference/datasources).

 #### V2-Style Datasource